-7.1 New codes for SOLE Profile
+4.3.2.1 Codes for SOLE Profile

-The following codes have been suggested for addition to the RadLex codes for SIIM Workflow Initiative in Medicine (SWIM[TM]).
+The following codes have been suggested for addition to the RadLex codes for SIIM Workflow Initiative in Medicine (SWIMTM).
 They are shown as urn:ihe:rad codes, but will be replaced with RadLex codes when available.